laboon/CS1632_Fall2017/exercises/1/exercise1.md

 There should be six (no more, no less) test cases altogether.

-Each requirement should have AT LEAST one test case associated with it, and each test should have EXACTLY ONE requirement associated with it.
-This can easily be checked via a traceability matrix (which you should also deliver).
-Note that some test cases may actually test several requirements.
-You should specify the one that the test case fits best - that is, what are you really trying to test with this test case?

 Test cases should mention all necessary preconditions, execution steps, and postconditions.

 It is expected that you actually execute the test plan in order to find the defects, along with some exploratory testing to determine how the system works and where defects might lie.
 There are AT LEAST two defects.
 Full credit will be given only to those who properly find and describe at least two.
 While you are not expected to find *all* of the defects, a reasonable test plan should definitely find at least two.
 This is an intentionally target-rich environment.